andreclerigo/pico-projects/README.md

-# pico-projects
+# Raspbery Pi Pico Projects
-My personal projects with the Raspberry Pi Pico
+My personal projects with the Raspberry Pi Pico and learning data protocols

 Using VSCode configured to compile and build the code to flash on the pico